I've created this site because so many Macintosh users

 When using any software utility that makes changes to your hard drive's

 there is always the slim possibility that things can go horribly wrong.

 So, it is always a really good idea to have an up to date backup of all

-of your important data before using any Disk Utility.
+of your important data before using any software utility.

 data in any case, because hard drives are notorious for failing when